Eeems-Org/remarkable.guide/src/faqs.rst

 1. Ensure that your network works with another device.
 2. Test with another network, like a hotspot from your phone.
-3. Ensure that your device has free space on the root partition:
+3. Ensure that your device has free space on the root partition.
+This is not the same as the space used to store notebooks.

    - To check the amount of free space available, :doc:`ssh into your device <guide/access/ssh>` and run the following: